 Thus, we enter a flashback where Deacon was a single human father who had a son named Edgar (voiced by Bryce Papenbrook).
 During dinner, he learns that his kin did really well in his college entry exam and that he wishes to be a doctor and ultimately help out with his father’s research.

-Over the next few years, Edgar would apply himself throughout his school years.
+Over the next few years, Edgar would apply himself throughout with his studies.
 Ultimately, his scholastic accomplishments helped him acquire a research grant as Deacon congratulates his son for his hard work.